s5k6/semaphore/sem/doc/sem.markdown

 The arguments being as follows:

 `‹name›`
   ~ the name of the semaphore to operate on.
-May contain slashes.
+If the name starts with
-    Global, and per-user names reside in different namespaces.
-See Notes on Names below.
+    a slash, it is used literally.
+Otherwise, semaphores reside in a per-user namespace.
+See Notes on Names, and `-g` below.
 Must be the first argument.

 `-- ‹command›…`
   ~ command to be executed, and its arguments.
 This must be the last